vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 **Prerequisites**

-You downloaded the OVA installer from the [official vSphere Integrated Containers downloads page on vmware.com](http://www.vmware.com/go/download-vic).
+- You downloaded the OVA installer from the [official vSphere Integrated Containers downloads page on vmware.com](http://www.vmware.com/go/download-vic).
+- Deploy the appliance to a vSphere environment that meets the minimum system requirements:

+   - 2 vCPUs
+   - 8GB RAM
+   - 80GB free disk space on the datastore

 **Procedure**